Compiling and Linking Overview on Polaris

 -gpu to the compiler invocation along with additional include paths and libraries.
 Additional compilers flags may be needed depending on the compiler and GPU programming model used (e.g.

 This module also adds GPU Transport Layer (GTL) libraries to the link-line to support GPU-aware MPI applications.
-Note, there is currently an issue in the early Polaris software environment that may prevent applications from using GPU-enabled MPI.

 For additional information on the Cray wrappers, please refer to the man pages.